moxystudio/react-promiseful/README.md

 When a `delayMs` is specified an when the `promise` prop changes from `undefined` to a promise, the status will be `none` during the specified delay and changes to `pending` afterwards.

-##### resetDelayMs
+##### resetFulfilledDelayMs

 Type: `Number`
 Default: 0 (disabled)

-The delay in ms to change the status to `none` after the promise settles.
-Useful if you no longer want to render a success or error message after a certain time.
+The delay in ms to change the status to `none` after the promise fulfills.
+Useful if you no longer want to render a success message after a certain time.

+##### resetRejectedDelayMs

+Type: `Number`
+Default: 0 (disabled)

+The delay in ms to change the status to `none` after the promise rejects.
+Useful if you no longer want to render an error message after a certain time.

 ### usePromiseStatus(promise, [options])